mens-et-manus/unity-examples/README.md

 If you are setting up command-line support, or setting up a new repository from scratch, or setting up a new Unity Project, follow the appropriate instructions below:

 ### Setup: Once per Computer
+This is for command-line support only.
+If you are using Github Desktop git-lfs is already installed.
+Instructions below assume OS-X and brew, for other OS see [git-lfs](https://git-lfs.github.com/)

     brew install git-lfs
     git lfs install